Please see the V-Ray GPU Setup page in addition to the FAQ.

 - If you have multiple GPUs, you can speed up screen refresh time by removing the GPU used for monitor/viewport redraw from the devices that GPU uses for rendering.

-- If you have only one GPU on your system, you could try reducing the value for Rays per pixel and/or Ray bundle size in the GPU Performance Tab in the Render Setup dialog.
+- If you have only one GPU on your system, you can try reducing the value for Rays per pixel and/or Rays bundle size in the GPU Performance tab in the Render Setup dialog.
+If you are rendering interactively, you can try reducing the value for IPR Rays per pixel and/or IPR ray bundle size in the GPU Performance tab (note that this optimization does not apply to high-end GPUs).
 This breaks up the data passed to the GPU into smaller chunks so that user interface requests can be processed faster.
 However, this might reduce rendering speed.
 You can check the difference in render speed (GPU utilization) in the VFB Stats panel and thus find the optimal settings for your system.

 - The Low GPU thread priority parameter was designed to help with this issue.
 Turn it on in the GPU Performance Tab in the Render Setup window.